 Be sure you work with the team supporting the individual when making decisions about their communication system.
 Include information from the individual, their family, teacher, occupational therapists (OTs), speech and language pathologists (SLPs), and physical therapists (PTs).
 You’ll make better decisions with more and complete information!

 Michigan is divided into five Assistive Technology regions.
 Most regions meet regularly to discuss issues pertaining to their profession and to further their professional learning.
 To find out what region you are in, and who your Assistive Technology (AT) Contacts are for that region, visit the AT Contact List.

 Region 2 February 22, 2018 - Remote Meeting April 25

 Region 3 No meetings scheduled at this time.

 Region 4 *dates subject to change, contact your regional AT Contacts to confirm.
-November 9 December 14 January 11, 2018 February 8 March 8 April 12 May 10 June 14
+February 8, 2018 March 8 April 12 May 10 June 14

 Alt+Shift, encompassing Michigan's Integrated Mathematics Initiative, is an Individuals with Disabilities Education Act Grant Funded Initiative out of the Michigan Department of Education, Office of Special Education.